-Click on the images help you identify an Black spruce.
+Click on the images help you identify a black spruce.

 Form

-Small tree; straight trunk up to 12" in diameter with somewhat drooping branches; mature tree usually reaches a height of 20' to 30', although under favorable conditions, it can attain a height of 70' to 80'; often associated with tamarack, balsam fir, and white cedar.
-In cold swamps the growth is practically stagnant and trees 2" in diameter have been found to be 127 years old.
+Small tree with a straight trunk up to 12 inches in diameter and somewhat drooping branches.
+Mature tree usually reaches heights of 20 to 30 feet, though under favorable conditions they can grow 70 to 80 feet.
+Black spruces are often associated with tamarack, balsam fir and white cedar.
+In cold swamps, growth is extremely slow and trees 2 inches in diameter have been found to be more than 125 years old.

 Bark